-All Control Panel Items • Power Options Control Panel Home Select a power plan Power plans can help you maximize your computer's performance or conserve Require a password on wakeup energy, Make a plan active by selecting it, or choose a plan and customize it by Choose what the power. changing its power settings.
-Tell me more about power plans buttons do Plans shown on the battery meter Choose what closing the lid Discharge Battery Create a power plan Choose when to turn off the Change when the computer Hide additional plans Balanced (recommended) Automatically balances performance with energy consumption on capable hardware.
-Change plan settings Favors performance, but may use more energy.
-Windows Mobility Center User Accounts Screen brightness: O --
+All Control Panel Items Power Options Control Panel Home Select a power plan Power plans can help you maximize your computer's performance or conserve Require a password on wakeup energy.
+Make a plan active by selecting it, or choose a plan and customize it by Choose what the power changing its power settings.
+Tell me more about power plans buttons do Choose what closing the lid Discharge Battery Create a power plan Power saver Choose when to turn off the Saves energy by reducing your computer's performance where possible.
+Change when the computer Hide additional plans Balanced (recommended) Automatically balances performance with energy consumption on capable hardware.
+Favors performance, but may use more energy.
+Personalization Windows Mobility Center User Accounts Screen brightness: 0